exercim/pdf-page-counter/README.md

 # Usage

 The package can be used in 2 ways.
-When executed as the main package with: `python3 -m pdf-page-counter <filename>`.
+When executed as the main package with: `python3 -m pdf-page-count <filename>`.
 The process ends with the page count returned as the process exit code.

 The package can also be imported, by using: `import pdfpagenumber`.
 The function `extractPdfPageCount` is used with the path to the PDF file as argument, to determine the page count.